shshaw/Splitting/docs/guide.md

 1.  `Splitting()` is called on a `target` (see: [Basic Usage](#basic-usage))
 1. Create `<span>`s to inject into `target`, or query children of `target`
-1. Index with CSS variables ( `<span class="word" style="--item-index: 0">` )
+1. Index with CSS variables ( `<span class="word" style="--word-index: 0">` )
 1. Add the total to the target ( `<div data-splitting style="--word-total: 3">` )
 1. Return an array of the splits (see: [Returns](#returns))
-1. Animate those elements with CSS or
+1. Animate those elements with CSS or JavaScript!

 ## Get Started

-Start playing around with your own Splitting demo on [CodePen](https://codepen.io) with this template that includes all of the essentials!
+Start playing around with your own Splitting demo on CodePen with this template that includes all of the essentials!

 <CodePenTemplate />

 ### Basic Usage